-One click at the header opens up a box on the side; you can change the site title and add a desktop or mobile logo there.
+One-click at the header opens up a box on the side; you can change the site title and add a desktop or mobile logo there.
 You can also customize other elements, such as adding background color or style to the header, removing social media buttons, adding multilingual options, and more.

 In the same header editing section, you can change the header style for both desktop and mobile.

-Footer offers decent editing options.
+The footer offers decent editing options.
 You can customize the content, rows, alignment, and width.
 The elements can also be moved around by dragging.

 You can also choose different footer styles and add more sections to showcase more information.